 Alternate Job Titles: Director of Industrial Relations, Director of Labor Relations, Industrial Relations Director, Labor Relations Director

-The annual salary for someone with the job title Labor Relations Director salary is $150,482, as of January 30, 2018, with a range usually between $130,992-$173,910, however this can vary widely depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Labor Relations Director make?
+The median annual Labor Relations Director salary is $150,482, as of January 30, 2018, with a range usually between $130,992-$173,910, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Labor Relations Director in the United States.

 This chart describes the expected percentage of people who perform the job of Labor Relations Director in the United States that make less than that annual salary.
-For example the median expected annualy pay for a typical Labor Relations Director in the United States is $142,101 so 50% of the people who perform the job of Accountant I in the United Sates are expected to make less than $142,101.
+For example the median expected annual pay for a typical Labor Relations Director in the United States is $150,482, so 50% of the people who perform the job of Labor Relations Director in the United States are expected to make less than $150,482.

 Directs and oversees a company's labor relations programs, policies, and procedures.
 Establishes and maintains satisfactory labor-management relations, interprets the collective bargaining agreements, administers grievance procedures including arbitrations, and assists all levels of management on labor matters.
-Requires a bachelor's degree in a related area and at least 8 years of experience in the field.
+Requires a bachelor's degree in a related area.
 Demonstrates expertise in a variety of the field's concepts, practices, and procedures.
 Typically reports to top management.
 Manages a departmental sub-function within a broader departmental function.
 Creates functional strategies and specific objectives for the sub-function and develops budgets/policies/procedures to support the functional infrastructure.
 Deep knowledge of the managed sub-function and solid knowledge of the overall departmental function.
 Typically requires 5+ years of managerial experience.
 View full job description